The Double Lamp of Solitude

 Emerging from walks taken by the author from the birthplaces to the deathsites of three poets (Friedrich Hölderlin, Federico García Lorca, and Miguel Hernández), The Double Lamp of Solitude is a collection of poems, prose, translations, and images that meditate on time, relationships, reading, society, and solitude.

 Joshua Edwards (Galveston Island, 1978) is the author of The Double Lamp of Solitude, Architecture for Travelers, Imperial Nostalgias, and several other books, and he translated María Baranda's Ficticia and co-translated (with Lynn Xu) Lao Yang’s Pee Poems.
 He directs Canarium Books and teaches at Pratt Institute and Columbia University.

 that would be easily lost in the sands of Galveston or West Texas...

 proceed with caution.

-50% of proceeds will be donated to Turtle Island Restoration Network (Gulf of Mexico), an organization that protects sea turtles, sharks, marine mammals, and seabirds from myriad threats like industrial overfishing, destruction of coastal and riverine habitat, and the threat of climate change from fossil fuel projects. 🐢
+50% of proceeds will be donated to Turtle Island Restoration Network (Gulf of Mexico) when ordering through the RTP website.
+TIRN is an organization that protects sea turtles, sharks, marine mammals, and seabirds from myriad threats like industrial overfishing, destruction of coastal and riverine habitat, and the threat of climate change from fossil fuel projects. 🐢